Pirate FlagPirates and PrivateersPirate Flag

 Wooden ships and secret U-boats.
 Pirates and Nazis versus Nelson’s Royal Navy and two courageous youngsters.
 Missing children and a kidnapped dog.
 A time machine and a castle filled with secrets.
 Stir together with salty adventure and spicy intrigue, and serve with tea and biscuits.
 These are the ingredients that make Nick of Time a timeless adventure for young and old alike.

-Nick of Time is one of those stories that you want to read under the covers with a flashlight after Mom tucks you in bed and turns off the light.
+Nick of Time is one of those stories you want to read under the covers with a flashlight after Mom tucks you in bed and turns off the light.
 The serpentine twists never slow the action, and the heroes must employ their wits, as well as their brawn, to overcome the villains.
-Although the book could have used a good copyeditor, the mistakes don’t detract from the suspense and exploits of Nick and his sister.
-The author, who usually writes for adults, wrote this book for young adults and older children, but grown-ups will enjoy this as well.
+The frequent switches in points of view are a bit distracting, but don’t detract from the suspense and exploits of Nick and his sister.
+The author, who usually writes for adults, wrote this book for young adults and older children, but grown-ups will enjoy the tale as well.
 Nick of Time is a great story for families to read together.

 Visit Ted Bell